 Euro Men’s Club – A mature-popular gay sauna with a discreet entrance to ensure anonymity.
 Pool, sauna, cinema, jacuzzi, and bar.
 Very clean with modern facilities and no gimmicks.

 Le Riad – A small yet very relaxing gay sauna also offering hot male massages in Paris.
-Clean and relaxing with an oriental theme, pool, sauna, and bar.
+Clean and relaxing with an Bali theme, pool, sauna, and bar.

 Gay Cruising and Fetish Clubs in Paris

 If the bars or gay parties in Paris are too vanilla for you, perhaps these fetish clubs and cruise lounges are a better fit?

 We have to warn you; however, Paris has one of the most intense fetish scenes we have ever come across – up there with Antwerp, Vienna, Rome, and Berlin – and it is not for everyone.

 We have tried to identify places for the more ‘initiated,’ but really, there is nothing vanilla here.
 Most of these ultra-hardcore cruising venues / gay sex clubs in Paris are located close to the Le Marais gay area, but you can use our Gay Paris map at the end to find the closest to you.

 Le Mensch – A sordid medieval-themed cruise bar that is exceptionally hardcore.
 Most busy on its Thursday theme night but expect non-vanilla action most of the week.
 Not for the faint of heart.